qdm12/latexdevcontainer/README.md

     "postCreateCommand": "tlmgr install acronym pgf && texhash",
     ```

-- You can change the extensions installed in the Docker image within the `"extensions"` array
+- You can change the extensions installed in the Docker image within the `"customizations/vscode/extensions"` array
-- Other Latex settings can be changed or added in the `"settings"` object.
+- Other Latex settings can be changed or added in the `"customizations/vscode/settings"` object.

 ### Development image